• About

 Views at the Ben Morton Overlook

-Hike to the Clingman’s Dome Observation Tower
+Hike to Clingman’s Dome Observation Tower

 If you are physically able, I highly recommend the hike up to the Clingman’s Dome Observation Tower.
 Clingman’s Dome is located right on the border of Tennessee and North Carolina, so you’ll be straddling two states at once!
 From the observation tower, you’ll be able to see views of the Smokies stretching across both states!